kartena/Proj4Leaflet/README.md

 ###L.Proj.GeoJSON

 Extends [L.GeoJSON](http://leafletjs.com/reference.html#geojson) to add CRS support.
-In this case the CRS is derived from the `name` property of a `crs` defined directly on the GeoJSON object per [the spec](http://www.geojson.org/geojson-spec.html#named-crs).
-The relevant Proj4js definition should be defined before loading the JSON object.
+Unlike the TileLayer extension, the CRS is derived from the `name` property of a `crs` defined directly on the GeoJSON object per [the spec](http://www.geojson.org/geojson-spec.html#named-crs).
+Linked CRSs are not supported.

+**Note:** The relevant Proj4js definition should be defined directly through `Proj4js.defs` before loading the GeoJSON object.
+If it is not, Proj4js will attempt to load it asynchronously but it will not be ready in time to reproject the features.

+Also, note that future versions of the GeoJSON spec may not include explicit CRS support.
+See https://github.com/GeoJSONWG/draft-geojson/pull/6 for more information.

 ####Usage Example
 ```javascript